pietercdevries/People_Dictionary/README.md

 ## API Reference

 There are 4 HTTP methods that can be used, Get, Post, Put, Delete.
-With Get you can get a list of user.
-For example: http://localhost/api/people And you can also put an id on it to get a spesific user. for Example http://localhost/api/people/1
+With Get you can get a list of users.
+For example: http://localhost/api/people And you can also put an id on it to get a spesific user.
+For example http://localhost/api/people/1

-Some fileters where added some we could do pagination and get search criteria.
+Some filters were added so we could do pagination and get search criteria.

 You can add the following query paramters to the Get request:

 1. limit - This is the max amount of people returned.
 2. offset - How many people to skip.
 3. speed - Simulate lowness by adding milliseconds of wait time.
-4. name - the first or last name you want to filter by.
+4. name - The first or last name you want to filter by.

 The post and put request will return success if it can add a user with out an error.
 If there is an error it will return a generic error.